You are here

 Non-Profit Sponsors and Full Recovery of Indirect Costs

-Effective May 1, 2014, all proposals to non-profit sponsors should use the same indirect cost rate as is used for federal and industry sponsors.
+At University of Michigan, all proposals to non-profit sponsors should use the same indirect cost rate as is used for federal and industry sponsors.

 - Establishing criteria for when a sponsor-capped IDC rate will be accepted.

 - Establishing criteria for what constitutes an IDC waiver.

 - Determining how IDC waiver requests should be submitted and reviewed.

 - Determining who is authorized to approve IDC waiver requests.

 - Documenting whether an IDC waiver request has been approved.

 Requests for waivers must be submitted and reviewed by the relevant school/college/institute/center's requirements.